 Sea Doo Docking Question 4: Is The Dock Area Weed & Obstacle Free?

 Some waters are weedier that others and so are some shorelines.
 Avoid any obviously weedy area and watch out for unmarked obstacles or floating debris.
-One clue for spotting weeds or shallows is if aluminium dinghies, paddleboats or canoes occupy an area, none of which need as much clearance underneath as you do.
+One clue for spotting weeds or shallows is if aluminium dinghies, paddleboats or canoes occupy an area.
+None of them need as much clearance underneath as you do.
+So beware.

 Sea Doo Docking Question 5: Are There Buoys or Other Markers To Guide You?